senseiphoneX/iota-starter-carsharing/README.md

-# IoT for Automotive Starter Carsharing mobile app
+# IBM IoT for Automotive - Mobility Starter Application mobile app

 ## Overview
-The IoT for Automotive Starter Experience uses the **Context Mapping** and **Driver Behavior** services that are available on **IBM Bluemix** to help you to quickly build a smart car-sharing automotive solution.
-The IoT for Automotive Starter Experience Carsharing application consists of a set of source code and instructions for an iOS mobile app and a server app.
+The IBM IoT for Automotive - Mobility Starter Application uses the **Context Mapping** and **Driver Behavior** services that are available on **IBM Bluemix** to help you to quickly build a smart car-sharing automotive solution.
+The IoT for Automotive Starter Experience Carsharing application consists of a mobile app and a server app.

-The Carsharing mobile app provides sample source code for interacting with the Carsharing server app.
+The IBM IoT for Automotive - Mobility Starter Application mobile app interacts with the server app.
 The server app provides the back-end car-sharing service.
-For more information about deploying the server app of the Carsharing starter experience, see
+For more information about deploying the car-sharing server app of the Mobility Starter Application, see
 [ibm-watson-iot/iota-starter-server](https://github.com/ibm-watson-iot/iota-starter-server).

-Using the iOS Carsharing mobile app, you can search for available cars that are nearby, reserve a car, unlock the car, and then start driving the car.
+Using the car-sharing mobile app, you can search for available cars that are nearby, reserve a car, unlock the car, and then start driving the car.
 While you drive the car, the service tracks your location and also records your driving behavior.
 When you reach your driving destination, you can view information about each trip that you took in the car and you can also view your driving behavior score.

 ## Prerequisites

-Before you try to deploy the mobile app, ensure that the following prerequisites are met:
+Before you deploy the IBM IoT for Automotive - Mobility Starter Application mobile app, ensure that the following prerequisites are met:

-- The sample source code for the IoT for Automotive Starter Experience Carsharing mobile app is only supported for use with an official Apple iOS device.
+- The sample source code for the mobile app is only supported for use with an official Apple iOS device.
-- The sample source code is also supported only with officially licensed Apple development tools that are customized and distributed under the terms and conditions of your licensed Apple iOS Developer Program or your licensed Apple iOS Enterprise Program.
+- The sample source code for the mobile app is also supported only with officially licensed Apple development tools that are customized and distributed under the terms and conditions of your licensed Apple iOS Developer Program or your licensed Apple iOS Enterprise Program.
-- Apple Xcode 7.3 integrated development environment (IDE) and [CocoaPods](https://cocoapods.org/) must be installed onto the computer that you plan to clone the source repository onto.
+- Apple Xcode 7.3 integrated development environment (IDE) and [CocoaPods](https://cocoapods.org/) must be installed on the computer that you plan to clone the mobile app source repository onto.

-## Building the starter mobile app
+## Deploying the mobile app

-To deploy the starter experience Carsharing mobile app, do the following steps:
+To deploy the IBM IoT for Automotive - Mobility Starter Application mobile app, do the following steps:

 1. Open a Terminal session and install CocoaPods by using the following command:
 ```$ sudo gem install cocoapods```
 2. Clone the IBM Carsharing source code repository for the sample mobile app by using the following git command:
 ```$ git clone https://github.com/ibm-watson-iot/iota-starter-carsharing```
-3. Go to your Carsharing project folder, and then enter the following commands:
+3. Go to your Mobility Starter Application project folder, and then enter the following commands:
 ```$ pod install```
 ```$ open MobileStarterApp.xcworkspace```

-4. Set a URL of an instance of **IoT for Automotive Starter Server App** to the _connectedAppURL_ variable in **API.swift** file.
+4. Set a URL of an instance of **IBM IoT for Automotive - Mobility Starter Application server app** to the _connectedAppURL_ variable in **API.swift** file.

 5. At the upper left of the Xcode UI, click **Run**.